Abandoned & Little-Known Airfields:

 Stu Braud recalled, “We used Albany NAF (Turner AAF) as a T-37 emergency alternate field.

-My instructor pilot and I landed there once during bad weather over Moody in 1973;
+My instructor pilot & I landed there once during bad weather over Moody in 1973;

 very little support available; fuel had to be trucked over from Moody.